 Specifies the number of milliseconds that CICS waits to dispatch a request to invoke an application in the Liberty JVM server before it times out.
-If you specify 0, CICS waits indefinitely.
+If you specify 0, CICS will wait indefinitely.
 The default value is 30000 milliseconds.
-If the task has not been dispatched to the Liberty JVM server after the specified number of milliseconds, the EXEC CICS LINK command fails and CICS issues DFHSJ1006 message.
+If the task has not been dispatched to the Liberty JVM server after the specified number of milliseconds, the EXEC CICS LINK command will fail and a DFHSJ1006 message is issued by CICS.